Identities of sum of two PI-algebras in the case of positive characteristic: Introduction

-Consider a ring $R$ with two subrings $R_1$ and $R_2$ satisfying condition $R=R_1+R_2$ (i.e. any element of $R$ is equal to the sum $r_1+r_2$ for some $r_1\in R_1$ and $r_2\in R_2$).
-In 1995 K.I.
-Beidar and A.V.
-Mikhalev posted the following question which is still open (see~\cite{BeidarMikhalev95}):
+It was shown by Regev~\cite{Regev71, Regev72} in~1971 that the tensor product of two PI-algebras is a PI-algebra.
+A similar question can be considered for sums of rings.
+Namely, let a ring $R=R_1+R_2$ be the sum of two subrings $R_1$ and $R_2$ (i.e., every element of $R$ is equal to the sum $r_1+r_2$ for some $r_1\in R_1$ and $r_2\in R_2$).
+In 1995 K.I.~Beidar and A.V.~Mikhalev \cite{BeidarMikhalev95} posed the following question which is still open: